claudioschmidli/se-penguin-classifier/README.md

 - Creating the folder structure
 - Creating the requirements.txt
 - Decomposition into object-oriented functions and classes, modularisation
-- Saving the model
+- Saving the model into a pickle file
 - Unit tests added
-- Pre-commit with black, autoflake, flake8 created
+- Pre-commit with black, autoflake, flake8, isort, pydocstyle created
 - Extension of functions with doc strings
 - Gitlab pipeline created
 - Created interface-based web application with Flask